 Oberammergau – The Passion Play 2020

-• Overnight sailings on board P&O North Sea Ferries on a dinner & breakfast basis in en-suite cabins
+• Overnight sailings on board P&O Ferries on a buffet dinner & breakfast basis in en-suitecabins

 • Overnight accommodation on the outward & return journey on a bed & breakfast basis

-• Two nights dinner, bed & continental breakfast at a four star hotel/guest house
+• Two nights dinner, bed & continental breakfast at a four star guest house, Pension or three star hotel

-• Admission to see both sessions of the passion play in Oberammergau.
+• Admission to see both sessions of the passion play in Oberammergau with Category 1 ticket & English textbook.

 We require full names and dates of birth for all passengers travelling.